Having trouble conceiving?

 Who should I / we contact and when?

-Women under the age of 35 (who have no reason to think that they or their partner may have fertility issues) are often encouraged to seek medical advice after one year of trying to conceive.
+Couples where the woman is under the age of 35 (who have no reason to think that they or their partner may have fertility issues) are often encouraged to seek medical advice after one year of trying to conceive naturally.

-Women over 35, or women/couples who have reason to suspect that they have fertility issues, are encouraged to seek help sooner.
+Couples where the woman is over the age of 35, or where the couple has reason to suspect that they have fertility issues, are encouraged to seek help sooner.

 In Belgium there are two types of fertility clinic:

-- type A clinics, which offer fertility treatments until and including egg retrieval, and then send you a type B clinic for the embryo transfer
+• type A clinics, which offer fertility treatments until and including egg retrieval, and then send you a type B clinic for the embryo transfer.
+There are 14 of these types of clinics in Belgium; and

-- type B clinics, which offer all kind of fertility treatment, including embryo transfer
+• type B clinics, which offer all kind of fertility treatment, including embryo transfer.
+There are 17 of these kind of clinics in Belgium.

 As you may have to go to the clinic for regular tests/treatments, it can be a good idea to choose one relatively close to where you live or work.